-- 1. Do not use any note values smaller than a 16th note or larger than a half note - Do not use more than 3 half notes in the melody of any entire phrase.
-2. - 3.
-Although you don't have to follow it to the letter, be mindful of what you have learned in 1-4- species counterpoint.
-I will be looking to see how well you can apply these principles to your writing. - You may deviate from species counterpoint 4. - 5.
-In each of your Principal and Subordinate themes, you must incorporate at least 2 of the "Usage" items from Melodic Elements G - 6.
-You may leap upwards into dissonance if approached and resolved in a manner consistent with the Melodic Elements
+- Do not use any note values smaller than a 16th note or larger than a half note - Do not use more than 3 half notes in the melody of any entire phrase. - Although you don't have to follow it to the letter, be mindful of what you have learned in 1-4 species counterpoint.
+I will be looking to see how well you can apply these principles to your writing. - You may deviate from species counterpoint - Each of your melodies in the primary Antecedent and secondary Consequent must incorporate at least 2 of the "Usage" items from Melodic Elements E - You may leap upwards into dissonance if approached and resolved in a manner consistent with the Melodic Elements